HarshaAsh/HarshaAsh/README.md

 ### Hi there 👋
 My name is Achyuthuni Sri Harsha.
 Checkout my website [www.harshaash.com](https://www.harshaash.com).

 **Who am I**: I am currently working as a Senior business analyst at Tesco.
+I am going to join the autumn cohort of MSc Business Analytics in Imperial College London.
 I am an alumnus of IIMB and Mu-Sigma.

 **Useful Repositories**:
 - [data_science](https://github.com/HarshaAsh/data_science): Has various data science concepts and code in R. Contains codes for some of the blogs that I write at  [www.harshaash.com](www.harshaash.com)